salichalak/MOVEit-Automated-Tests/README.md

-# Simple MOVEit Automation Framework
+# Automated tests for MOVEit product of Progress Software [source](https://www.ipswitch.com/moveit)

-Based on Java and built on top of solutions and tools such as:
+Based on Java and built on top of:
 - Selenium WebDriver
 - WebDriverManager
 - JUnit